oxylabs/amazon-asin-scraper/README.md

 ## How it works

-You can retrieve Amazon ASIN numbers by sending a request to our API, which will return the results in JSON or HTML format.
+You can retrieve Amazon ASIN numbers by sending a request to our API, which will return the results in JSON, HTML, or Markdown format.

 ### **Python code example**